joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/retrieving-data-from-a-database.md

 using `SQLStatement.getResult()` and displayed using the `trace()` method.
 Note that this listing assumes there is a SQLConnection instance named `conn` that has already been instantiated and is already connected to the database.
-It also assumes that the “employees” table has already been created and populated with data.
+It also assumes that the "employees" table has already been created and populated with data.

     import flash.data.SQLConnection;